• Skip to primary navigation

 2. Dice the strawberries into small pieces.
 If you are using a straw, dice the strawberries small enough to fit through your straw.

 4. Chill the strawberry sauce.
-Transfer to a small bowl and chill the strawberry sauce in the for 30 minutes in the refrigerator or 15 minutes in the freezer or until cooled.
+Transfer to a small bowl and chill the strawberry sauce the for 30 minutes in the refrigerator or 15 minutes in the freezer or until cooled.

 6. Enjoy!